David-Development/heimdall-backend/README.md

 ## Usage
 Create desired folder structure under "app/images/subjects/" folder.
 Insert images and call `/api/resync` to populate the database.
 Alternatively create the galleries in the Webinterface.
 New images can be posted to `/api/live`.
 For more details look at "app/resources.py" where all API-Endpoints are defined.
-In "camerahandler.py" is an example script for receiving images via a socket and sending it to the API.
+An example for receiving images via a socket and sendint it to the API is included in `camerahandler.py`.
-In the Webinterface are following
+The webinterface consists of the following pages:
-pages:
 - Galleries: Create and delete galleries.
 Organize images in galleries.
 - Liveview: Show images as soon as they get processed.
 Empty on refresh
 - Recent Classifications: Shows the recent classifications and gives possibility to confirm or correct the classifications.